Birth Defects Prevalence and Mortality Tables

 - Infant Death Rates

-In 2017, infants born with a birth defect were over 3 times more likely to die than other infants.
-The infant death rate for children born in 2017 with a reportable birth defect was 25.7 per 1,000, but the overall infant death rate was 7.5 per 1,000 resident infants born in Michigan during the same year.
-Birth defect rates were higher between 2013-2017 than the rates in previous years, but the rate of infant deaths born with birth defects is showing a gradual, uneven decline since the 1990s and 2000s.
+In 2019, infants born with a birth defect were over 2 times more likely to die than other infants.
+The infant death rate for children born in 2019 with a reportable birth defect was 12.2 per 1,000, but the overall infant death rate was 6.6 per 1,000 resident infants born in Michigan during the same year.
+Birth defect mortality rates are showing a gradual, uneven decline since the 1990s and 2000s, even though birth defect prevalence rates are not declining.
 (See Mortality Rates Among Children.)

 - Mortality Risk

 A higher mortality risk can be expected for children with birth defects well beyond the first year of life.
-The cumulative mortality rate for resident children under 5 years of age born during 2013 was 8.4 per 1,000.
-Children born during 2013 with a birth defect had a cumulative mortality rate of 30.5 per 1,000 by the end of the fifth year of life.
+The cumulative mortality rate for resident children under 5 years of age born during 2015 was 8.0 per 1,000.
+Children born during 2015 with a birth defect had a cumulative mortality rate of 26.4 per 1,000 by the end of the fifth year of life.
 The mortality rate differential remains high throughout early childhood.
-For children under the age of 18 years, the mortality rates for children born with birth defects are about 5 times higher than other children; 61.4 per 1,000 for children with birth defects versus 12.4 per 1,000 for children generally.
+For children under the age of 18 years, the mortality rates for children born with birth defects are almost 5 times higher than other children; 52.8 per 1,000 for children with birth defects versus 12.0 per 1,000 for children generally.
 The significantly higher mortality rate for children with birth defects underscores the seriousness of these conditions.
 (See Cumulative Mortality Among Children.)

 - Birth Defects By Diagnostic